Transmitting multiple high-frequency waves across length scales using the concurrent atomistic-continuum method: The CAC method

 \section{The CAC method}

-In this section, we discuss the finite element implementation of CAC, and more details can be found in \cite{xiong2009multiscale,deng2010coarse,xiong2011coarse,chen2019concurrent}.
-The mathematical foundation of CAC is Atomistic Field Theory (AFT), and the governing equations of AFT are partial differential equations which are similar in form to the balance laws of classical continuum mechanics.
+In this section, we discuss the finite element implementation of CAC, and more details can be found in \cite{xiong2009multiscale,deng2010coarse,xiong2011coarse}.
+The mathematical foundation of CAC is Atomistic Field Theory (AFT), and the governing equations of AFT are ensemble averages of partial differential equations which are similar in form to the balance laws of classical continuum mechanics \cite{chen2005atomistic,chen2009reformulation}.
+Recent work has reformulated these equations using the mathematical theory of distributions in which the quantity definitions as well as the balance equations themselves are valid instantaneously \cite{chen2019concurrent}.
 As in continuum mechanics, the analytical solution to these equations is not readily obtainable, and thus we utilize numerical schemes such as the finite element method (FEM) to solve them.
+In this work, we refer to such a formulation as `the CAC method'.

 Using the standard definitions of internal force density and kinetic temperature as derived in \cite{chen2005nanoscale} and \cite{chen2006local}, we can rewrite the instantaneous balance equation of linear momentum as follows \cite{xiong2009multiscale}: